Loire Valley Wine Guide

 Middle Loire Anjou, Saumur & Touraine

 The Terrain: The maritime weather is tempered as you move inland.
 The seasons and climate here feel more defined and hospitable.
-This particular part of the Loire is relatively flat is one of the warmest of the entire Loire Valley.
+This particular part of the Loire is relatively flat and is one of the warmest in the entire Loire Valley.

-The Soils: There are a myriad of soils within the 5 sub-regions of the Middle Loire:
+The Soils: There are a myriad of soils within the five sub-regions of the Middle Loire:

-• Anjou: Western spots show dark schist soils referred to as “Anjou Noir” which result in more powerful, structured wines.
+• Anjou: Western spots show dark schist soils referred to as “Anjou Noir,” which result in more powerful, structured wines.
 It’s impossible to dig, so the cellars are above ground.
 The eastern part shows oyster-flecked limestone known as “tuffeau blanc.”
-This stuff crumbles easily so there are lots of cellars great for sparkling winemaking.
+This stuff crumbles easily, so there are lots of cellars that are great for sparkling winemaking.

-• Saumur: In the center of Anjou-Saumur lies Layon.
+• Saumur: In the center of Anjou and Saumur lies the Layon river.
 It’s some of the best climate conditions in the world for “noble rot” (morning fog, Chenin Blanc, dry “foehn” winds) and thus Loire’s first Grand Cru sweet wine: Quarts de Chaume finds itself here.

 • Touraine: Touraine is located upon the Paris Basin and thus full of limestone (aka “Turonian tuffeau”) topped with flinty clay (“perruches”) or sand and gravel.
-Each of these soil types impart levels of “puissance,” structure and age-ability.
-Tuffeau is the most noble, followed by perruches and finally gravel.
+Each of these soil types imparts levels of “puissance,” structure and age-ability.
+Tuffeau is the noblest, followed by perruches and finally, gravel.

 • Orleans: Limestone “tuffeau” with clay, sand, and gravel.

-• Loir Valley: More limestone “tuffeau” with clay, sand, and gravel.
+• Loire Valley: More limestone “tuffeau” with clay, sand, and gravel.

 Middle Loire Valley Wine Grape Varieties by Wine Folly